LeonKuhne/F-Project/readme.md

 ### CODE
 - extra: allow the spread operator for input params
 - extra: properly sanitize code before running to prevent XSS

-### Manual

-#### Q/A
-- Can you have a bunch o nodes share the same data?
-> yes, by using a second parameter passes in the shared data
-- Can you have a node that has optional destinations?
-> you can only have "optional destinations" in collapsed node groups

-#### Managing Nodes
-- Double click to create node
-- Drag to move node
-- Drag from one node to another to connect nodes
-- Click on a node to view the node editor
-- Click on a module to either apply it to the selected node, use it as a base when creating new nodes

-#### Project
-- Click 'import' to load modules from an existing javascript file/project
-- Click 'export' to save the current project as a javascript file

-#### Node Editor
-- Click 'run' to execute the currently selected node as the root node
-- Click 'save' to save the currently selected node in local storage
-- Click 'collapse'/'expand' to toggle the visibility of a group of nodes children, if no group exists its ends are the leaves

-#### Parsing Classes
-- class references to 'this' are replaced with an class object instance
-- constructors create an object instance, update its attributes, and return the instance
-- class functions take in the class object as the second parameter

 ## Architecture